Port Chicago disaster: Port Chicago Naval Magazine National Memorial

 The Port Chicago Naval Magazine National Memorial was dedicated in 1994 to the lives lost in the explosion.
 The National Park Service (NPS) was directed to design and maintain the memorial.
 Congressman George Miller pushed for the memorial to be upgraded to national park status in 2002, in the knowledge that such status would help the site "become more competitive for federal funds to upgrade and enhance facilities and education materials".
 This effort did not result in a change of status.
 In 2006, a local newspaper article highlighted the precarious position of the disused chapel within the grounds of the Concord Naval Weapons Station, a chapel that had been previously dedicated to the memory of those fallen in the explosion.
 The 1980 chapel was said by local historian John Keibel to be unsalvageable due to lead paint and its dilapidated condition.
 Keibel called attention to the stained glass windows, which were crafted in 1991 as a tribute to the disaster, noting that they could be dismantled and remounted at the memorial site.
 In March 2008, NPS was directed by Congress to manage the memorial, after passage of a bill introduced in 2007 by Miller.
 On July 10, 2008, Senator Barbara Boxer introduced legislation that would expand the memorial site by five acres (two hectares), if the land was judged safe for human health and was excess to the Navy's needs.
 The Port Chicago Naval Magazine National Memorial Enhancement Act of 2008 was not put to a vote.
 On February 12, 2009, Miller introduced a similar bill, the Port Chicago Naval Magazine National Memorial Enhancement Act of 2009 (H.R.
 1044), which, in addition to calling for another five acres, allowed for the City of Concord and the East Bay Regional Park District "...to establish and operate a facility for visitor orientation and parking, administrative offices, and curatorial storage for the Memorial."
 President Barack Obama approved and signed the bill in December 2009.

 The site is contained within an active military base and requires prior reservation to visit.
 Visitors with prior reservations are asked to allow 90 minutes per visit and are shuttled to the site in NPS vehicles from the John Muir National Historic Site.

+In 2021, a new park was planned to honor Thurgood Marshall's invaluable work with the 50 African American sailors.
+The future "Thurgood Marshall Regional Park – Home of the Port Chicago 50" will be formed from a 2540 acre section of the decommissioned Concord Naval Weapons Station, a short distance from Port Chicago, and will join the park system of the East Bay Regional Park District.
+A visitor center is planned to describe the dangers of weapons cargo loading, and the racism experienced by African-American dock workers.
+The regional park will partner with the National Park Service to tell the story of the Port Chicago disaster, providing easier access to the public.